-Standard A16, in the former Australian Food Standards Code, was formed as a result of Proposal P86 - Development of a Standard to regulate the Use of Processing Aids, which reviewed the toxicity of processing aids.
+Standard A16, in the former Australian Food Standards Code, was formed as a result of Proposal P86 - Development of a Standard to Regulate the Use of Processing Aids, which reviewed the toxicity of processing aids.
 This Standard was gazetted in the former Australian Food Standards Code in April 1996.

-Standard 1.3.3 was established as a result of Proposal P188 - Review of Standard A16 - Processing Aids and was gazetted as part of the Australia New Zealand Food Standards Code (the Code) on 20 December 2000.
-Standard 1.3.3 was largely based on Standard A16 of the former Australian Food Standards Code with relevant New Zealand processing aids permissions from the New Zealand Food Regulations 1984.
+Standard 1.3.3 was established as a result of Proposal P188 - Review of Standard A16 -Processing Aids and was gazetted as part of the Australia New Zealand Food Standards Code (the Code) on 20 December 2000.
+Standard 1.3.3 was largely based on Standard A16 of the former Australian Food Standards Code with relevant New Zealand permissions for processing aids from the New Zealand Food Regulations 1984.
 New Zealand permissions for processing aids were added without full evaluation or detailed consultation with food industries in New Zealand.
 The review of the processing aids standard was a high priority of the New Zealand Government at the time of the review of the two countries' food standards.
+This Proposal (along with P276) was created to fulfil the desire to comprehensively review processing aid permissions.

-It is not the purpose of this Proposal to restructure Standard 1.3.3 in any major way or give new permissions, since the Standard was developed during the course of two earlier Proposals.
-However, this Proposal does allow interested parties to:
+It is not the purpose of this Proposal to restructure Standard 1.3.3 in any major way or give new permissions, since the Standard was developed during the course of the two earlier Proposals.
+However, this Proposal allowed interested parties (and FSANZ) to:

-- provide new scientific evidence regarding the safety of currently permitted processing aids: - make suggestions to correct any errors and review nomenclature; - remove duplications and anomalies; - improve consistency between this Standard and the rest of the Code; and - improve the general operation and function of the Standard.
+- provide new scientific evidence regarding the safety of currently permitted processing aids; - make suggestions to correct any errors and review nomenclature; - remove duplications and anomalies; - improve consistency between this Standard and the rest of the Code; and - improve the general operation and function of the Standard.